anmol-sinha-coder/DevOps-AL-VImal_Daga-/Assignment-6/README.md

 `For Job 2`: As provided.
 `For Job 3`: As provided.

-`Now push this .grrovy file in the github repository.
+`Now push this config.groovy file in the github repository.

 - Create the seed job.
 It is simply just another job in jenkins, no difference.
 The job definition is:
 - Save and build the Seed Job and Thats it.
 All the other jobs Job 1, Job 2 and Job 3 will be created automatically and will build automatically in the order.